ad8e/TinyStories-cleaner/README.md

 Download https://huggingface.co/datasets/roneneldan/TinyStories/blob/main/TinyStories_all_data.tar.gz.
 This is the right file; the others have problems.

 Unzip it.
-Then run `prepare.py`.
+Then run `prepare.py` in the directory containing `TinyStories_all_data/`.
 It'll produce a pickle file `cleaned_data.pkl`, containing a list of strings.

 You can load the cleaned data using: